 What is Yizkor?

-In the Yizkor service, we come together as a community to remember those we’ve loved and have shaped us into who we are today.
-The essence of Yizkor comes from its Hebrew root- zachor, “to remember.”
-We ask God to remember our loved ones who are no longer with us, and “to bind them in the bonds of life.”
+In the Yizkor service, we come together as a community to remember those we have loved and who have shaped us into who we are today.
+The word Yizkor comes from the Hebrew root zachor, “to remember.”
+In these prayers, we ask God to remember our loved ones who are no longer with us and to “bind them in the bonds of life.”

-Yizkor is unique because we come together publicly to recite these prayers.
-Most Jewish mourning rituals are more private.
-They take place at the funeral chapel, graveside, or in our homes.
-Instead, this ritual takes place in the synagogue with all the members of our community who have experienced loss.
-Yizkor is a private moment in a very public setting.
+Yizkor is unique among Jewish mourning rituals because it is recited publicly at synagogue.
+Most moments of Jewish mourning are deeply private, taking place at the funeral chapel, at the graveside, or in our homes.
+Yizkor, by contrast, takes place in the synagogue, surrounded by others who have also experienced loss.
+It is a private moment held within a very public setting.

-Initially, Yizkor was only recited on Yom Kippur and connected with a custom to give tzedakah in memory of the deceased.
-The common understanding was that by performing a mitzvah in honour of someone who has died would help their soul rise up to Olam Haba, “the world to come.”
+Historically, Yizkor was recited only on Yom Kippur and was closely connected to the practice of giving tzedakah in memory of the deceased.
+The traditional understanding was that performing a mitzvah in honour of someone who has died could help elevate their soul in Olam HaBa, the World to Come.

-As you recite these prayers, remember the person you recite them for not simply in the past tense, but ensure that their memory will impact who you are and how you live.
-In doing so we can ensure that those we remember will continue to live in our world each and every day.
+As you recite the Yizkor prayers, try to remember the person you are honouring not only in the past tense.
+Let their memory influence who you are and how you live.
+When we allow memory to shape action, we ensure that those we remember continue to live on in our world each and every day.

-Yizkor is unique because we come together publicly to recite these prayers.
-Most Jewish mourning rituals are more private.
-They take place at the funeral chapel, graveside, or in our homes.
-Instead, this ritual takes place in the synagogue with all the members of our community who have experienced loss.
-Yizkor is a private moment in a very public setting.
+Yizkor is unique among Jewish mourning rituals because it is recited publicly at synagogue.
+Most moments of Jewish mourning are deeply private, taking place at the funeral chapel, at the graveside, or in our homes.
+Yizkor, by contrast, takes place in the synagogue, surrounded by others who have also experienced loss.
+It is a private moment held within a very public setting.

-Initially, Yizkor was only recited on Yom Kippur and connected with a custom to give tzedakah in memory of the deceased.
-The common understanding was that by performing a mitzvah in honour of someone who has died would help their soul rise up to Olam Haba, “the world to come.”
+Historically, Yizkor was recited only on Yom Kippur and was closely connected to the practice of giving tzedakah in memory of the deceased.
+The traditional understanding was that performing a mitzvah in honour of someone who has died could help elevate their soul in Olam HaBa, the World to Come.

-As you recite these prayers, remember the person you recite them for not simply in the past tense, but ensure that their memory will impact who you are and how you live.
-In doing so we can ensure that those we remember will continue to live in our world each and every day.
+As you recite the Yizkor prayers, try to remember the person you are honouring not only in the past tense.
+Let their memory influence who you are and how you live.
+When we allow memory to shape action, we ensure that those we remember continue to live on in our world each and every day.

 When Is Yizkor Recited?